Issei Sagawa: Killing of Renée Hartevelt

-Sagawa's wealthy father provided a lawyer for his defense, and after being held for two years awaiting trial, Sagawa was found legally insane and unfit to stand trial by the French judge, Jean-Louis Bruguière, who ordered him held indefinitely in a mental institution.
-After a visit by the author Inuhiko Yomota, Sagawa's account of his kill was published in Japan under the title In the Fog.
+Sagawa's wealthy father provided a lawyer for his defence.
+After being held for two years awaiting trial, Sagawa was found legally insane and unfit to stand trial by the French judge, Jean-Louis Bruguière, who ordered him held indefinitely in a mental institution.
+After a visit by the author Inuhiko Yomota, Sagawa's account of the murder and its aftermath was published in Japan under the title In the Fog.
 Sagawa's subsequent publicity and macabre celebrity likely contributed to the French authorities' decision to deport him to Japan, where he was immediately committed to Matsuzawa Hospital in Tokyo.
 His examining psychologists all declared him sane and found sexual perversion was his sole motivation for murder.
-As the charges against Sagawa in France had been dropped, the French court documents were sealed and were not released to Japanese authorities; consequently Sagawa could not legally be detained in Japan.
-Sagawa checked himself out of the hospital on 12 August 1986, and subsequently remained free until his death.
+As the charges against Sagawa in France had been dropped, the French court documents were sealed and were not released to Japanese authorities; consequently, Sagawa could not legally be detained in Japan.
+Sagawa checked himself out of the hospital on 12 August 1986 and subsequently remained free until his death.
 Sagawa's continued freedom was widely criticized.

 Post-release

 Between 1986 and 1997, Sagawa was frequently invited to be a guest speaker and commentator.
-In 1992, Sagawa appeared in Hisayasu Sato's exploitation film Uwakizuma: Chijokuzeme (Unfaithful Wife: Shameful Torture) as a sado-sexual voyeur.
+In 1992, Sagawa made a cameo appearance in Hisayasu Sato's exploitation film The Bedroom.
 Sagawa wrote books about the murder he committed, as well as Shonen A, a book on the 1997 Kobe child murders.
 Sagawa also wrote restaurant reviews for the Japanese magazine Spa.
-Sagawa could no longer find publishers for his writing and he struggled to find employment.
-Sagawa was nearly accepted by a French language school because the manager was impressed by his courage in using his real name, but employees protested and he was rejected.
+Sagawa could no longer find publishers for his writing, and he struggled to find employment.
+Sagawa was nearly accepted by a French language school because the manager was impressed by his courage in using his real name, but employees protested, and he was rejected.

-In 2005, Sagawa's parents died and he was prevented from attending their funeral, but repaid their creditors and moved into public housing.
+In 2005, Sagawa's parents died, and he was prevented from attending their funeral but repaid their creditors and moved into public housing.
 Sagawa received welfare benefits for a time.
 In an interview with Vice magazine in 2011, Sagawa said that being forced to make a living while being known as a murderer and cannibal was a terrible punishment.
 In 2013, Sagawa was hospitalized from a cerebral infarction, which permanently damaged his nervous system.
-He later lived alone and needed daily assistance, which was provided by his younger brother or from caregivers.
+He later lived alone and needed daily assistance, which was provided by his younger brother or by caregivers.
 At the time, he claimed to have regretted the obsession.

-Death

-Issei Sagawa died due to complications of pneumonia at a hospital in Tokyo, on 24 November 2022, at the age of 73.
+He died from complications of pneumonia at a hospital in Tokyo, on 24 November 2022, at the age of 73.